-Don’t forget, AutoMate can integrate with any standard databases and other applications.
+Don’t forget, Automate can integrate with any standard databases and other applications.
 So if Access isn’t your cup of tea, try this sample workflow with Oracle, SQL or DB2.
-Additionally, AutoMate BPA Server also offers the capability to automate a business process in a graphical workflow, letting users design flow processes to execute different tasks and handle exceptions and errors.
+Additionally, Automate BPA Server also offers the capability to automate a business process in a graphical workflow, letting users design flow processes to execute different tasks and handle exceptions and errors thanks to BPA.

 Ready to see how business process automation can benefit your organization?